 Each of these methods will start making you money with the current amount of traffic you have.

-- Masterclasses – similar to webinars and mini-courses but longer around ninety minutes to one hundred and twenty.
-Your buyers, achieve the results that they want within that time they are working with you.
+- Masterclasses – similar to webinars and mini-courses but longer, around ninety minutes to one hundred and twenty.
+Your buyers achieve the results that they want within the time they are working with you.

 - Books (digital or otherwise)

 - Mini-courses – short course on how your clients start achieving results they want.

 - Co-creation products (such as fill in the blanks copy) Here, you set a laid out plan/structure, and all the visitor has to do is fill in the blanks to make the template laid out for them unique to them.
 It could be a graphic image, and they have to paste their quote on it.

 So what is the next step?